 As moving day approaches and when the moving process actually begins, you don't want to be hunting for phone numbers in wallets, purses, or address books.
 Have a nice new legal pad ready with all important phone numbers written clearly and legibly for both your old and new contacts: Banks, Doctors, Emergency contacts, Family members, Friends, Landlords or Real Estate Brokers, Movers, Pharmacies Schools, Storage Facilities, Utilities.

 With proper planning and preparation the moving process, though never fun, can at least be sane.
-With proper planning and preparation the utilities at your present address can be disconnected the day after you move and the utilities at your new address can be connected the day prior to your arrival.
-With proper planning and preparation you will not be frantically searching for a new doctor or pharmacy, if that unfortunate need arises.
-With proper planning and preparation you will have all of your important documents at the tip of your fingers at all times.
-With proper planning and preparation your mail will start arriving the day after you move in to your new abode and your life will endure a minimum of chaos and clutter.
+With proper planning and preparation, the utilities at your present address can be disconnected the day after you move and the utilities at your new address can be connected the day prior to your arrival.
+With proper planning and preparation, you will not be frantically searching for a new doctor or pharmacy, if that unfortunate need arises.
+With proper planning and preparation, you will have all of your important documents at the tip of your fingers at all times.
+With proper planning and preparation your mail will start arriving the day after you move into your new abode and your life will endure a minimum of chaos and clutter.